rajatdangra/CoWIN_VaccineFinder/README.md

 Installation instructions:
 	1) Unzip folder.
-	2) Install Setup / Run EXE file.
+	2) Run VaccineFinder.exe
 	3) Fill in the basic details.
 Note: Details once filled, will be retained to use for next time.
 It will be picked automatically.
-You can also check VaccineFinder.exe.config for more details.
+You can also check appsettings.json for more details.

 User Inputs: